Paris Opéra Ballet Overview

 The school produces a significant percentage of the dancers in the Paris Opéra Ballet, making entrance to the ballet company virtually mandatory for its students.
 The mission of the separate academy is to cultivate the next generation of dancers to uphold the Paris Opéra Ballet’s prestigious legacy.

-The Junior Ballet, which includes young dancers typically ranging from 17 to 23 years old, is an integral part of the training process.
-These dancers often join from diverse backgrounds, bringing a rich mix of experiences to the company.
+The Junior Ballet, which includes young dancers typically aged 17 to 23, is integral to the training process.
+These dancers often come from diverse backgrounds, bringing a rich mix of experiences to the company.
 In September 2025, six new dancers will join the Junior Ballet, ready to embark on their journey to becoming part of the Paris Opéra Ballet.

 Structure of the Company